 The good news is that escaped tortoises are usually discovered near their home.
 Even when they can, tortoises rarely travel vast distances.

 The real problem is that tortoises are accomplished hiders.
-Locating them can be challenging when they hunker down outdoors, especially when the tortoise is small and more agile.
+Locating them outdoors can be challenging, especially with small and more agile tortoise species.

 Start by looking for dark and sheltered spaces, including the following: